Goals and Principles

 Review of Eligibility

-All applications for family housing will be reviewed by the Department of Residence Services before being approved.
-Family housing is not guaranteed as the demand exceeds the supply.
+All applications for family and partner housing will be reviewed by the Department of Residence Services before being approved.
+Family and partner housing is not guaranteed as the demand exceeds the supply.

 The student member/licensee of the family is solely responsible for the behavior of the family members, and the family members' guests, while residing in NYU School of Law housing.
-All family housing residents (those not the licensee) must obtain an NYU ID card and are not provided with ResNet or Coles/Palladium access.
+All family and partner housing residents (those not the licensee) must obtain an NYU ID card and are not provided with ResNet or Coles/Palladium access.